caolinfeng/OoDHDR-codec/Readme.md

 ```
 > **Note:** 'rw, pw, sdr_w' are the hyper-parameters of the constructed loss, to achevie the optimal performance of a certain network, it is recommended to use the grid search.
 You can also modify other parameters to change the model and training strategy in the file or cmd.
+The ImageFolder structure in our project only support for the RGBE (.hdr) input currently.

 ### Evaluation